alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 want.
 This new paradigm is called **Relations as First-Class Citizen** and it makes Alf very different from the projects mentioned above.
 The difference lies in the kind of abstraction that the library exposes to the software
-developer: SQL queries with these libraries, _Relations_ for Alf.
+developer: SQL queries with these libraries, _Relations_ with Alf.

 In almost all database connectivity layers, the developer is indeed exposed to SQL queries.
 The SQL query is often abstracted behind a higher-level API for